wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 * Check this incredible new Pro Version feature out on our <strong>[DEMO SITE](http://wpeccompare.a3dev.net/products-page/clothes/plain-t-shirt)</strong>
 * Front end Users see Product variation images in gallery as they select options.
 * Show Multiple images per variation.
-* Exclude Variation images from main gallery Ð only show when variation is selected.
+* Exclude Variation images from main gallery - only show when variation is selected.
 * When variations are created they auto show on the Gallery Image Manager.
 * Upload images using the WordPress media uploader or Dynamic Gallery image uploader and assign images to variations or variation sets.
 * Makes handling variation images very quick and easy.

-= Responsive Ð All Browsers and Mobiles =
+= Responsive - All Browsers and Mobiles =

 * Responsive Gallery option.
 Set gallery wide to % and it becomes fully responsive image product gallery including the image zoom pop up.
 * Meet all customers needs and sell more - works beautifully on PCs, laptops, tablets and mobiles.